Michael-R-R/azure-scripts/README.md

 # azure-scripts

-Python scripts to automate Azure
+General purpose Azure scripts to be referenced